MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Functions/Microsoft.Graph.Beta.Users.Functions.md

 ### [Get-MgBetaUserContactDelta](Get-MgBetaUserContactDelta.md)
 Get a set of contacts that have been added, deleted, or updated in a specified folder.
-A delta function call for contacts in a folder is similar to a GET request, except that by appropriately \napplying state tokens in one or more of these calls, \nyou can query for incremental changes in the contacts in \nthat folder.
+A delta function call for contacts in a folder is similar to a GET request, except that by appropriately applying state tokens in one or more of these calls, you can query for incremental changes in the contacts in that folder.
-This allows you to maintain and synchronize a local store of a user's contacts without \nhaving to fetch the entire set of contacts from the server every time.
+This allows you to maintain and synchronize a local store of a user's contacts without having to fetch the entire set of contacts from the server every time.
  This API is available in the following national cloud deployments.

 ### [Get-MgBetaUserContactFolderChildFolderContactDelta](Get-MgBetaUserContactFolderChildFolderContactDelta.md)
 Get a set of contacts that have been added, deleted, or updated in a specified folder.
-A delta function call for contacts in a folder is similar to a GET request, except that by appropriately \napplying state tokens in one or more of these calls, \nyou can query for incremental changes in the contacts in \nthat folder.
+A delta function call for contacts in a folder is similar to a GET request, except that by appropriately applying state tokens in one or more of these calls, you can query for incremental changes in the contacts in that folder.
-This allows you to maintain and synchronize a local store of a user's contacts without \nhaving to fetch the entire set of contacts from the server every time.
+This allows you to maintain and synchronize a local store of a user's contacts without having to fetch the entire set of contacts from the server every time.
  This API is available in the following national cloud deployments.

 ### [Get-MgBetaUserContactFolderChildFolderDelta](Get-MgBetaUserContactFolderChildFolderDelta.md)
 Get a set of contact folders that have been added, deleted, or removed from the user's mailbox.
-A delta function call for contact folders in a mailbox is similar to a GET request, except that by appropriately \napplying state tokens in one or more of these calls, \nyou can query for incremental changes in the contact folders.
+A delta function call for contact folders in a mailbox is similar to a GET request, except that by appropriately applying state tokens in one or more of these calls, you can query for incremental changes in the contact folders.
-This allows you to maintain and synchronize \na local store of a user's contact folders without having to fetch all the contact folders of that mailbox from the server every time.
+This allows you to maintain and synchronize a local store of a user's contact folders without having to fetch all the contact folders of that mailbox from the server every time.
 This API is available in the following national cloud deployments.

 ### [Get-MgBetaUserContactFolderContactDelta](Get-MgBetaUserContactFolderContactDelta.md)
 Get a set of contacts that have been added, deleted, or updated in a specified folder.
-A delta function call for contacts in a folder is similar to a GET request, except that by appropriately \napplying state tokens in one or more of these calls, \nyou can query for incremental changes in the contacts in \nthat folder.
+A delta function call for contacts in a folder is similar to a GET request, except that by appropriately applying state tokens in one or more of these calls, you can query for incremental changes in the contacts in that folder.
-This allows you to maintain and synchronize a local store of a user's contacts without \nhaving to fetch the entire set of contacts from the server every time.
+This allows you to maintain and synchronize a local store of a user's contacts without having to fetch the entire set of contacts from the server every time.
  This API is available in the following national cloud deployments.

 ### [Get-MgBetaUserContactFolderDelta](Get-MgBetaUserContactFolderDelta.md)
 Get a set of contact folders that have been added, deleted, or removed from the user's mailbox.
-A delta function call for contact folders in a mailbox is similar to a GET request, except that by appropriately \napplying state tokens in one or more of these calls, \nyou can query for incremental changes in the contact folders.
+A delta function call for contact folders in a mailbox is similar to a GET request, except that by appropriately applying state tokens in one or more of these calls, you can query for incremental changes in the contact folders.
-This allows you to maintain and synchronize \na local store of a user's contact folders without having to fetch all the contact folders of that mailbox from the server every time.
+This allows you to maintain and synchronize a local store of a user's contact folders without having to fetch all the contact folders of that mailbox from the server every time.
 This API is available in the following national cloud deployments.

 ### [Get-MgBetaUserDelta](Get-MgBetaUserDelta.md)